davide3011/palladium-ln/doc/getting-started/getting-started/configuration.md

 Note that for simple setups, the implicit _autolisten_ option does the right thing: for the mainnet (bitcoin) network it will try to bind to port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address (and other default ports for other networks, as described below).

-Core Lightning also support IPv4/6 address discovery behind NAT routers.
+Palladium Lightning also support IPv4/6 address discovery behind NAT routers.
 If your node detects an new public address, it will update its announcement.
 For this to work you need to forward the default TCP port 9735 to your node.
 IP discovery is only active if no other addresses are announced.

 You can instead use _addr_ to override this (eg. to change the port), or precisely control where to bind and what to announce with the _bind-addr_ and _announce-addr_ options.
 These will **disable** the _autolisten_ logic, so you must specifiy exactly what you want!